 Where the design community meets.

-Dublin Designer Joined over 7 years ago via an invitation from João B.
+Dublin Designer Joined almost 8 years ago via an invitation from João B.

 It all depends where you are on your product.
 Which phase of the product are you?
 Fixing, Optimising, Innovating?